-This is the fourth (and an update of the third) installment of part #6, "Sixth century," of my "Chronology of the Turin Shroud: AD 30 - present" series.
-See part #1, "First century" and index, for more information about this series.
+This is the first installment of part #8, "Eighth century," of my "Chronology of the Turin Shroud: AD 30 - present" series.
+For more information about this series See part #1, "First century" and index.

-To be continued in the fifth installment of this part #6 in this series.
+To be continued in the second installment of this part #8 of this series.